 alimony, child support and all!

-any history of domestic abuse, child abuse, or negligence.
+any history of domestic violence or child abuse;

 Want an easy divorce?